 Intune is every admin’s dream

 Office 365 is great, but it wouldn’t solve the problem of installing and configuring hardware in remote locations by itself.
 Therefore, the second element is Enterprise Mobility + Security (EMS).
 Of course, there are also different licenses here, but for a start, the basic version is enough.
 The EMS includes Intune, which does all the magic for me.
 Because when a new employee appears in an office at the other end of the world, a nice lady in the office gives him a new computer, tells him to turn it on and log in with his work account.
 And that’s all!
 All settings, policies, applications will be installed and configured.
 After some time, the computer appears in the Intune console and I have full control over it.
 EMS also has some other useful functionalities, but I will also try to write soon.
+It means that the modern IT department structure does not really on many IT specialists.
+You need much less as many tasks can be automated.

 Where’s the user support?